Key Takeaways

 Replace the products in the brackets with your own product categories.

-Long tail keywords are keywords containing more than a single word.
-These keywords often has a lower search volume, but higher relevance and conversion rate.
+Long-tail keywords are keywords containing more than a single word.
+These keywords often have a lower search volume, but higher relevance and a higher conversion rate.

-As an extra plus, long tail keywords are also the least competitive keywords compared to high volume short tail keywords.
-This is your gold mine and here is how you can have ChatGPT identify long tail keywords for you:
+As an added plus, long-tail keywords are also the least competitive keywords compared to high-volume short-tail keywords.
+This is your gold mine, and here is how you can have ChatGPT identify long-tail keywords for you:

 Prompt 1: Using [fitness] as the central seed keyword, identify 15 long-tail keywords that potential customers might use when they look for [training programs, inspiration and gym gear].